Knotting Minimal Sets: Surface expansions

 \section{Surface expansions}

-We restrict now to considering minimal sets $M$ in $S^3$ that have an \emph{oriented surface expansion}.
-This class of examples, which include among others all the Sturmians, admit a more straightforward description and computation of $E(M)$, and will allow us to prove the main result in Section \ref{templates}.
+We restrict now to considering minimal sets $M$ in $S^3$ that have an \emph{oriented surface expansion}, Definition \ref{OSE}.
+Examples in this class, which includes, among others, infinite numbers of each of the Sturmians, admit a more straightforward description and computation of $G(M)$, and will allow us to prove the main result in Section \ref{templates}.

 \begin{defn} Suppose $M$ is a minimal set in $S^3$ with a flow expansion